stiang/textmood/README.md

 ## TextMood - Simple sentiment analyzer
-*TextMood* is a simple sentiment analyzer, provided as a Ruby gem with a command-line tool for simple interoperability with other processes.
+*TextMood* is a simple but powerful sentiment analyzer, provided as a Ruby gem with a command-line tool for simple interoperability with other processes.
 It takes text as input and returns a sentiment score.
-Above 0 is typically considered positive, below is considered negative.

-The goal is to have a robust and simple tool that comes with baseline sentiment files for many languages.
+The sentiment analysis is relatively simple, and works by splitting the text into tokens and comparing each token to a pre-selected sentiment score for that token.
+The combined score for all tokens is then returned.

+However, TextMood also supports doing multiple passes over the text, splitting it into tokens of N words (N-grams) for each pass.
+By adding multi-word tokens to the sentiment file and using this feature, you can achieve much greater accuracy than with just single-word analysis.

 ### Installation
-The easiest way to get the latest stable version is to use gem:
+The easiest way to get the latest stable version is to install the gem:

     gem install textmood